Social housing fast track – application guidance

 - Training and support – for staff and volunteers to become ‘digital champions’ to support people to use the internet confidently and safely

-Social housing fast track applications are intended for providers who can identify specific people they are currently working with that meet the eligibility criteria and have capacity to deliver devices to them quickly over the summer.
+Social housing fast track applications are intended for providers who can identify specific people they are currently working with that meet the eligibility criteria and have capacity to deliver devices to them quickly this autumn/winter.

 A separate general fast track application process with a smaller device limit that’s open to all public and voluntary sector organisations.